nonameplum/DynamicGrid/README.md

 Check also visibleColumns branch - possibilty to define which columns have to be visible.

+Check also configurationJsonResponse (Hadsch's patch - thanks) - possibility to define columns and fields in json response.

 Plugin code is very short and easy to modify.

 Feel free to use.